Peadiatric eye examination

-Good vision is key to a child’s physical development, success in school and overall well-being.
-The vision system is not fully formed in babies and young children, and equal input from both eyes is necessary for the brain’s vision centers to develop normally.
-If a young child’s eyes cannot send clear images to the brain, his or her vision may become limited in ways that cannot be corrected later in life.
+Good vision is key to a child’s physical development, success at school, and overall well-being.
+The vision system is not fully formed in babies and young children, and equal input from both eyes is necessary for the brain’s vision centres to develop normally.
+If a young child’s eyes cannot send clear images to the brain, vision may become limited in ways that cannot be corrected later in life.

 If problems are detected early, it is usually possible to treat them effectively.
-It is essential to check children’s vision when they are first born and again during infancy, preschool and school years.
+It is essential to check children’s vision when they are first born, again during infancy, preschool and school years.

-Visual acuity should be tested as soon as the child is old enough to cooperate with an eye exam using an eye chart.
+Visual acuity should be tested as soon as the child is old enough to cooperate during an eye examination.
 This is performed during pre-school years if no other eye problems were detected earlier on.
-Upon entering school, or whenever a problem is suspected, children’s eyes should be screened for visual acuity and ocular alignment by an Optometrist.
+Upon entering school, or whenever a problem is suspected, children’s eyes should be screened for visual acuity and ocular alignment by an optometrist.

 A comprehensive eye examination is necessary in the early years when:

-- Their child has a vision complaint or observed abnormal visual behavior or when a family history of eye conditions present.
+child has a vision complaint or observed abnormal visual behaviour or when a family history of an eye condition is present.

-- Their child has a learning disability, developmental delay, neuropsychological condition or behavioral issue.
+- The child has a learning disability, developmental delay, neuro-psychological condition or behavioural issue.

 A comprehensive eye examination will include the child’s vision, ocular muscle balance, ocular alignment, and focussing ability (accommodation), vergence testing to see if the eyes works together by moving in and out, colour vision, and depth perception/stereopsis testing to determine the child’s spatial orientation.
 An objective refraction can be done in the very young and where applicable a subjective refraction.